parkermmr/EGB242/EGB242_A2_Report_G98.md

 ### Teamwork & Collaboration
 Communication between group members was consistently strong throughout the project.
 Shortly after the formation of our group, we organised a meeting to discuss our skills and expectations regarding the quality and workload.
 It was decided that we would regularly update the group on what sections were being worked on and let the team know early on if they were struggling with sections or wanted a second opinion on their contribution.

+### Individual Reflections

+#### Parker
+In reflection, I enjoyed the process of this assignment.
+I was able to extend myself in the realm of signal processing in ways I hadn't done in the past.
+My prior experience lended itself much more towards the transmission systems and control systems content rather than image processing.
+However, it gave me an opportunity to delve abit deeper into image processing than I have before.
+Coming from a RF, software background definetly aided in completing some of the content especially since I have rich background in software languages like Python and C++.
+Additionally, this unit is not my first exposure to MATLAB so through my understanding of the primary software in use and my other programttic experience I have; the base content was not a huge challenge.
+It was definitely a really good experience being able to develop my MATLAB coding skills which was particularly interesting building MATLAB based applications.
+I would however, given more time like to be able to pratically apply some of these skills and potentially dive abit deeper in to some of the transmission signals content.
+Its definitely opened my mind abit about leveraging MATLAB as a tool for self driven learning in the space, and I would be interested to see how it stacks up when dealing with more "real" signal processing such as live communication signals and decryption.
+This would be something I would definitely be open to exploring with some of my two way radios at home as a fun little task.

+I think as a group we tackled things relatively well.
+I never felt like I was signficantly displaced in terms of pacing which meant I always felt we would be able to get every task done to a reasonable degree.
+We used GitHub as version control tool which was a first for other members but they were able to tackle it rather well.
+I did my best to make it easy to contribute by creating a full starter and basic guide for the use of Git and some basic tools to streamline the process.
+This is a very deliberate decision as when working with code especially, the old dropbox or google drive just doesn't cut it.
+We also used Markdown with LaTeX to write the report which again was new to the other two, but was definitely cucial when dealing with the mathematical parts of the assignment.
+I think even though this was their first time they rose to the occasion and learnt how to use these tools effectively.
+If I could make one critique, the time management / communication of between some members lacked at some times.
+I also think potentially, although not my normal working process, working a little bit closer with the other two would of been a bit more beneficial, so they could learn some basic programatic skills which they had identified as a bit lacking.
+Working a bit closer might of helped with that time management component as well.
+That being said, from day dot we were all in communication with each other through the messaging application Signal and the group meeting application WebEx.
+Overall, I am rather happy with the turnout of this assignment and am definitely keen to continue learning some of the concepts explored in this task.

 #### Jack
 In completing this task, I acquired a greater understanding of signal processing and the effects of noise audio signal demodualisation.
 I've particularly learnt about the distortion of signals and how it can be caused by clipping when volume is increased through extensive waveform and frequency analysis.
 I did however struggle significantly with the coding side of the project and my contribution to the task was limited to the analysis of plots and audio signals that my group members generated.
 Due to me mainly analysing the plots, I found that I began to recognise trends more easily.

 If I was to work on a project like this again, I would go into the assignment with more prior coding knowledge so that I can contribute in a more meaningful and efficient way.
 There were times where I would have liked to work on the report but I didn't have the skills to generate plots for analysis.
 Communication between my fellow group members was productive and we always kept eachother in the loop about what content we were working on.
 We also stored our project files on a GitHub repository so that we could regularly and easily update our report and coding files.
 In hindsight, we could have organised more meetings/video calls for more focused communication but it wasn't crucial in the end.

+#### Deven
+During this assignment, I gained a deeper understanding of signal processing and the complexities of noise reduction in multiplexed audio signals.
+I learned about the impact of spectral leakage and how techniques like applying a Hamming window can clarify frequency components.
+Experimenting with various filtering methods showed me the importance of advanced noise reduction techniques and how to effectively use them.
+I found I struggled to fully understand some of the concepts and then struggled to comunicate them in code and writing.
+I feel I am not the most fluent in code but was with enough trial and failure I was able to move past that.

+Reflecting on this experience, if I were to tackle a similar project in the future, I would invest time in enhancing my coding knowledge and analytical writing beforehand.
+This would allow me to contribute more meaningfully and efficiently, particularly in with data generation and manipulation therefore reducing my group memebers workloads.
+As Jack mentioned we utilized a GitHub repository so we could push and pull eachothers work in order to collaborate effectively.
+At first it was a bit complicated getting used to new programs and methods of sharing, but after a while it became quite easy to use and help update eachother.
+Although there is always room for improvement, we did our best to communicate around eachother busy schedules in order to complete the task.

 ---